expertskb/WeShare/readme.md

 # WeShare

 WeShare is a file sharing platform.
-I made it Api to class if you use my class then you can easily working and no error or bug faces
+We made it PHP class, if you use our class then you can easily working and no error or bug faces

 # V1